jupidity/inverse-kinematics/README.md

     R0_G = R_z(yaw) * R_y(pitch) * R_x(roll)

 Where `R0_G` is the rotation matrix from the base frame to the gripper frame as defined in the urdf file.
 Lastly, we need to apply the rotation from the urdf gripper frame to the DH parameter gripper frame.
-Since we solved for the matrix from the DH gripper frame to the urdf gripper frame in the forward kinemtaics solution above, we can just invert this matrix for the reverse transformation:
+Since we solved for the matrix from the DH gripper frame to the urdf gripper frame in the forward kinematics solution above, we can just invert this matrix for the reverse transformation:

       R_corr = R_rot * (R_z.evalf(subs={r3:pi}) * R_y.evalf(subs={r2:-pi/2})).inv()